Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 3. Once signed in click the "Create New Instance" button.
 4. Name your project, select your region & "Create Instance"
 5. Select your project and copy the provided URL.
-6. Head to the Heroku Dashboard "Settings" Tab and add the above URL into your "Config Vars"
+6. Head to the Heroku Dashboard "Settings" Tab and add the above URL to your "Config Vars"
 7. Select the "More" Button next to "Open App" and select "Run Console" in Heroku.
 8. Type ```Python3``` into the console and run
 9. Finally enter the following:
 ```from officechampion import db```
 ```db.create_all()```
-10. New empty database have now been created.
+10. A new empty database has now been created.

 ---